 Porsche updated the North American 928 S for 1985, replacing the 4.7 L SOHC engine with a new 5.0 L DOHC unit sporting four valves per cylinder and producing 288 hp.
 Seats were also updated to a new style, these cars are sometimes unofficially called S3 to distinguish them from 16-valve "S" models. .
 In 1986, revised suspension settings, larger brakes with 4-piston calipers and modified exhaust was installed on the 928S, marking the final changes to old body style cars.
 These were straight from the 928S4, which was slated to debut a few months later.
 These changes came starting from VIN 1001, which means that the first thousand '86's had the old brakes, but later cars had the later systems.
 This later 1986 model is sometimes referred to as a 19861⁄2 or 1986.5 because of these changes.
 The name is a little misleading as more than 3/4 of the 1986 production had these updates.

 This very nice example has been well cared for its entire life and always kept garaged, The body is entirely rust and corrosion free, and the paint is in excellent condition, the interior is in excellent condition as well with soft supple leather and original rugs and mats in near perfect condition.
-The car runs perfectly and handles like a true World Class Super Car should.
+The car runs perfectly. thje AC blows nice and cold, and it has no leaks whatsoever.
+It drives and handles like a true World Class Super Car should.
 All the books and tools accompany the car.
 It appears the guage cluster has been replaced so the true mileage is unknown.

 Finished in a striking color combination, this well kept example is poised for future appreciation in the marketplace as the rapid increases in 911 values have started to effect the 928.
 Here we have a an affordable supercar that you can drive and enjoy, is easily serviced and maintained, and sell for a profit down the road!